levinas/francisella_project/README.md

 * [assembly/](assembly): De novo assemblies computed using Assembly-RAST (with --recipe "rast")
 * [rast2/](rast2): RAST2 annotations of de novo assembled contigs
 * [olive-mummer/](olive-mummer): SNPs estimated by comparing reference and NCBI scaffolds downloaded from the Olive data portal of Broad Institute.
+* [mugsy/](mugsy): Whole-genome DNA alignment of all NCBI scaffolds and reference using Mugsy